X25 EMUs for Saltsjöbanan | Railvolution

 X25 EMUs for Saltsjöbanan

-On 11 November 2025, Škoda Group signed a contract in Stockholm with Storstockholms Lokaltrafik (SL) for the supply of new EMUs for Saltsjöbanan.
+On 11 November 2025, Škoda Transportation signed a contract with Region Stockholm for the supply of new EMUs for Saltsjöbanan.
 This is a suburban railway that starts in the centre of Stockholm and runs southeast to Saltsjöbaden on the Baltic Sea coast in the Stockholm archipelago.
 This is where the name Saltsjöbaden comes from, which literally means "salt sea spa".
 It is an important recreational area to which the Saltsjöbanan ("Salt Sea Line") has been running since 1893.

-After a historical development in which freight traffic gradually disappeared from the line, the latter was taken over by the city of Stockholm in 1969 and is now owned by SL, which classifies it as a light rail.
-The 1,435 mm gauge, 18.5 km long line is an isolated section (not connected to the national railway network), has 18 stops and is equipped with a 750 V DC overhead line, which is gradually being converted to 1,500 V DC.
+After a historical development in which freight traffic gradually disappeared from the line, the latter was taken over by the city of Stockholm in 1969 and is now owned by Storstockholms Lokaltrafik (SL), which classifies it as a light rail.
+The 1,435 mm gauge, 18.5 km long line is an isolated section (not connected to the national railway network), has 18 stops and is equipped with a 750 V DC overhead line, which will be converted to 1,500 V DC in the future.
 The line is mainly single-track, has several loops and is undergoing some modernizations, which are due to be completed by 2028.
 The transport is provided by Stockholms Spårvägar.

 Two- and three-car units manufactured in 1975 - 76 by ASEA and consisting of C10 power cars and C11 non-powered cars are used here.
-These trains have a top speed of 70 km/h and are modifications of the C8 sets from the Stockholm Metro.
+These 750 V DC trains (16 units at present) have a top speed of 70 km/h and are modifications of the C8 sets from the Stockholm Metro.
 Now, after more than half a century of service, the fleet is about to be replaced by units that have been given the designation X25 (this follows on from the designation X15p for EMUs produced by Stadler on another line in the Stockholm region, Roslagsbanan with a track-gauge of 891 mm).

 Related news